clintonjthompson/beautiful-jekyll/_posts/2019-01-07-TheTruthfulArt.md

 The text is chock-full of well-designed, informative, insightful graphics so leafing through the book is worthwhile.
 The main points -- at least those I highlighted or summarized in the margins -- are the following:

 1. An informative, accurate, and persuasive graphic has certain qualities (p.45):

-    a.
-It is truthful:  it is based on thorough and honest research.
+    + It is truthful:  it is based on thorough and honest research.

-    b.
-It is functional:  it is an accurate depiction of the data.
+    + It is functional:  it is an accurate depiction of the data.

-    c.
-It is beautiful:  attractive, intriguing, and even aesthetically pleasing for its intended audience.
+    + It is beautiful:  attractive, intriguing, and even aesthetically pleasing for its intended audience.

-    d.
-It is insightful:  reveals evidence that would be hard to see otherwise.
+    + It is insightful:  reveals evidence that would be hard to see otherwise.

-    e.
-It is enlightening:  if the evidence it depicts is understood and accepted it will change our minds for the better.
+    + It is enlightening:  if the evidence it depicts is understood and accepted it will change our minds for the better.

 2. Simplicity:  data visualization is **not** the same as data decoration (p.56).